aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 either predefine these buckets, or create them dynamically to fit the data.

-To understand how this works, we\'ll create a method to aggregate recipes into buckets based on sodium ranges.
+To understand how this works, we'll create a method to aggregate recipes into buckets based on sodium ranges.

 We use `range` aggregation and add a property `ranges` to describe how